 Pioneer Provisions is happy to accept donations of in-date, unopened, non-perishable food items and personal hygiene items.
 Donations may be dropped off during scheduled open hours (see above).
 If you have a large delivery of donations, or are interested in coordinating a donation drive event and would like to give your collected items to Pioneer Provisions, please email email@example.com.

-Through our collaborative partnership with the Southwest Wisconsin Community Action Program (SWCAP), Pioneer Provisions is also able to accept monetary donations.
-Please visit our giving and support page to donate to the Pioneer Provisions Fund.
+Through our collaborative partnership with the UW-Platteville Foundation, Pioneer Provisions is also able to accept the following items:

 - Cereal, especially whole grain

-- Hygiene items, especially shampoo, soap/body wash, and toothpaste
+- Hygiene items, especially shampoo, toothpaste, and tampons

 Unfortunately, Pioneer Provisions is not able to accept the following items: